Seek Returns logo

 Min

-ACHR vs. FLR: A comparison of their P/B Ratio against their respective Aerospace & Defense and Engineering & Construction industry benchmarks.
+ACHR vs. FLR: A comparison of their Price-to-Book Ratio (MRQ) against their respective Aerospace & Defense and Construction & Engineering industry benchmarks.

 Valuation at a Glance